zzzprojects/learn-orm/tutorials/net-core-2-x/tiered-compilation-remains-an-opt-in-feature.md

 ### Steady-State

  - If code loaded from ReadyToRun images appears hot, the runtime replaces it with jitted code, which is typically higher quality.
- - At runtime, the JIT can observe the exact dependencies that are loaded and CPU instruction support which allows it to generate superior code.
+ - At runtime, the JIT can observe the exact dependencies loaded and CPU instruction support, which allows it to generate superior code.
  - In the future, it may also utilize profile-guided feedback, but it does not currently do so.

 ## Concept